Your Guide to Oak Wilt & How to Defend Against It

 Prune Your Trees in the Winter

 Trimming away weak or dead branches from trees — otherwise known as pruning — is one of the most effective ways to keep them strong and healthy.
-Like other trees, oak trees should be pruned in the winter months.
+Like other trees, only prune oak trees during the winter months.
 Not only is it easier to identify branch patterns during this time, but there is also less insect activity and subsequent infections to worry about.

 In the case of sap beetles, these insects are most likely present between mid-April and mid-July.
 (Note that some types of beetles can be active during the summer and into the early fall.)
-These are these times when the risk for infection is highest, and thus pruning should be avoided.
+Avoid pruning during these because the risk for infection is highest

 Keep Firewood in One Place